Babies at this age…

 Breastfeeding

-Breastfeeding can take a little time to establish, so don’t lose heart if you are having some difficulty – issues like sore nipples are very common, and often a bit of good advice can help solve the problem.
-Your midwife, health visitor or breastfeeding counsellor will be happy to listen and help.
+Breastfeeding can take a little time to establish, so don’t lose heart if things don’t feel easy straight away.
+Issues like sore nipples or latching difficulties are very common, and often, a bit of good advice can help solve the problem.
+Your midwife, health visitor or breastfeeding counsellor will be happy to listen and provide support.

 Bottle feeding